Convex-Dev/design/cad/022_trustmon/README.md

 ### Trust Monitor Reference

-A trust monitor MUST be referenced as an account address with an optional scope.
+A trust monitor SHOULD be referenced as an account address with an optional scope.

 Examples: